yihong0618/Kindle_download_helper/README.md

   --resolve_duplicate_names
-                        Resolve duplicate names files to download --readme              If you want to generate kindle readme stats --dedrm               If you want to `dedrm` directly --list                just list books/pdoc, not to download
+                        Resolve duplicate names files to download --readme              If you want to generate kindle readme stats --dedrm               If you want to `DeDRM` directly --list                just list books/pdoc, not to download
 ```